 The testing, including through clinical trials, manufacturing and marketing, and the use of our products may expose us to potential product liability and other claims.
 If any such claims against us are successful, we may be required to make significant compensation payments.
 Any indemnification that we have obtained, or may obtain, from CROs or pharmaceutical and biotechnology companies or hospitals conducting human clinical trials on our behalf may not protect us from product liability claims or from the costs of related litigation.
 Insurance coverage is expensive and difficult to obtain, and we may be unable to obtain coverage in the future on acceptable terms, if at all.
 We currently maintain general liability insurance and product liability and recall insurance.
-We cannot be certain that the coverage limits of our insurance policies or those of our strategic partners will be adequate.
-If we are unable to obtain sufficient insurance and acceptable cost, a product liability claim or recall could adversely affect our financial condition.
-Similarly, any indemnification we have obtained, or may obtain, from the costs of related litigation.
+We cannot be certain that the coverage limits of our insurance at an acceptable cost, a product liability claim or recall could adversely affect our financial condition.
+Similarly, any indemnification we have obtained, or may obtain, from pharmaceutical and biotechnology companies with whom we are developing, or will develop, our products may not protect us from product liability claims from the consumers of those products or from the costs of related litigation.